Skip to Content

 Jacket Body Armor

 The best jacket armor for the money I could find is this Fox Racing Titan Jacket found here on Amazon.
 It is made with mesh to be more breathable and does protect more of the spine than a normal chest protector.
 It gets decent reviews and is pretty comfortable if you get the right size.
-I would still recommend just getting a quality chest protector, but it’s personal preference.
-If you like the jackets, and they’ll work for what you need, get a nice quality jacket body armor.
+I would still recommend just getting a quality chest protector, but it’s my personal preference.
+If you like the jackets, and they’ll work for what you need, get a nice quality jacket with body armor.

 Air Style Chest Protectors

 I don’t wear these kinds of chest protectors myself.
 I don’t think the little bit of extra comfort is worth the loss of safety.
 These are just about as safe as a roost guard, maybe a little more, but not much.
-I would wear one of these in the same scenarios I would wear a roost guard, if I planned a day of light riding only.
+I would wear one of these in the same scenarios I would wear a roost guard if I planned a day of light riding only.

 ATV Chest Protector Safety

-If you’re going to buy and wear a chest protector, you want to make sure it does it’s job and keeps you safe.
-Try to look for a CE certification, that means it has been independently tested to ensure the body armor meets certain safety standards.
+If you’re going to buy and wear a chest protector, you want to make sure it does its job and keeps you safe.
+Try to look for a CE certification, which means it has been independently tested to ensure the body armor meets certain safety standards.
 The CE EN1621 standard is designed to protect your body and organs from blunt impacts, such as a fall or crash.

 If you’re riding through trails where there are trees, it’s important to wear something that will protect you from being skewered by a branch.
 I’ve seen it before, someone loses control and goes off trail through a bunch of trees.
-Having a strong, well built, and buckled up chest protector is a game changer in those situations.
+Having a strong, well-built, and buckled-up chest protector is a game changer in those situations.

 The safest chest protector out there is the Leatt 5.5 Chest Protector (link to Amazon), but it will cost you.
-If you really want the best protection while you’re riding, this is the one you want.
+If you want the best protection while you’re riding, this is the one you want.
 It will be heavier than the other options, but that’s because it has more protection.

 Be careful about using chemical cleaners to clean your chest protector.
 The chemicals can weaken the materials, and some companies even void the warranty if you do.
 Instead, use a rag and some water.
 Cleaning your gear will help it last a long time.